DePayFi/web3-wallets/README.md

 `params: object or array`: Params the transaction is passing to the contract method.

-`value: BigNumber`: Amount/value of the native token the transaction is forwarding as part of the interaction.
+`value: string`: Amount/value of the native token the transaction is forwarding as part of the interaction.

 `confirmation: Promise`: Returns a promise that resolves once the transaction confirms.